BabylonJS/Extensions/HtmlMesh/README-npm.md

 current form, this will not work in native apps or in XR.
 If constructed outside of a browser context, the HtmlMesh instances will not have any geometry and will be disabled.
 In the future, it might make sense to have them appear with placeholder content of perhaps even an option to view the raw HTML in a popup UI.

+By default the HtmlMesh will capture pointer events as soon as the pointer enters.
+This is to facilitate the user's ability to interact with the site content without requiring an extra click or some other gesture.
+Note that pointer capture won't occur when a camera zoom causes the pointer to be over the mesh.
+This is to allow zooming in and out of the scene without the mesh capturing the pointer and preventing zoom as soon as the pointer enters.
+This behavior can be disabled as described in the [pointer capture](#pointer-capture) section below, in which case you will need to provide a mechanism to trigger poiitner capture and release in your code.

 ## npm
 ```shell